I'm So Excited: Cover versions

 In 1998, Croatian singer Nina Badrić released her cover version that peaked at number one in Croatia.
 The Solid State dance remix version peaked at number four in Italy.

 In 2001, Australian Big Brother season one contestant Sara-Marie Fedele teamed up with Australian girl group Sirens to record a cover version of "I'm So Excited", titled "I'm So Excited (The Bum Dance)".
 This cover was released through BMG Australia on October 15, 2001, as a CD single containing the original version, two remixes, and B-side "Feelin Free".
 The song reached number 12 on the Australian ARIA Singles Chart, spending four weeks in the top 50.

-In 2025, Swedish rock band Royal Republic, appearing as a full-blown black metal band called The Blastbeaters the time of a four episode mini-series of covers, made their own version of I'm so excited.
-They produced a video that came out with the song in the second episode of this mini-series.

 In popular culture

-The song is featured in Working Girl (1988), Hot Shots!
+The song is featured in the chapter 2 of the mini series Deceptions (1985), Working Girl (1988), Hot Shots!
 Part Deux (1993) and The Nutty Professor (1996).
-The song was also featured in Saved by the Bell season 2 episode titled “Jessie’s Song”.
+The song was also featured in Saved by the Bell season 2 episode titled "Jessie's Song".

+In 1991, Cadbury launched a TV ad campaign that made use of song, which became one of the longest running advert campaigns in television history, continuing to be used up until 2008.

+The songs appears in Drake & Josh in the season 3 episode "The Drake & Josh Inn" as sung by Helen (played by Yvette Nicole Brown).

 The re-recorded version from Our Hits was used as the opening theme for the special Fight for the Fallen episode of AEW Dynamite on January 1, 2025, and was later used during the Anarchy in the Arena match at the promotion's 2025 Double or Nothing event.

 The same re-recorded version is also featured on the tracklist for the 2011 video game Just Dance 3.

+On 14 May 2026 it was sung and performed live, at the Eurovision Song Contest 2026 stage in Vienna, by the presenters Victoria Swarovski and Michael Ostrowski accompanied by many dancers.